David-WilliamsGIT/LearningPython/README.md

     SuperFunctions.py: Simple SuperFunctions file for testing in python. <br />
     AbstractClass.py: Simple AbstractClass file for testing in python. <br />
     ObjectArguements.py: Simple ObjectArguements file for testing in python. <br />
+    DuckTyping.py: Simple DuckTyping file for testing in python. <br />
+    WalrusOperator.py: Simple WalrusOperator file for testing in python. <br />
+    FunctionToVariable.py: Simple FunctionToVariable file for testing in python. <br />
+    HigherOrderFunction.py: SimpleHigherOrderFunction file for testing in python. <br />
+    LambdaFucntion.py: Simple LambdaFucntion file for testing in python. <br />